-All parties must submit any evidence they would like the investigator to consider, as soon as possible during the course of the investigation, and prior to when the parties' time to inspect and review evidence begins unless it was not discovered or reasonably available at that time.
+All parties must submit any evidence they would like the investigator to consider, including expert witnesses and their statements, as soon as possible during the course of the investigation, and prior to when the parties' time to inspect and review evidence begins unless it was not discovered or reasonably available at that time.
 The institution will send the evidence made available for each party and each party's advisor, if any, to inspect and review through an electronic format or hard copy.
 The Institution is not under an obligation to use any specific process or technology to provide the evidence and shall have the sole discretion in terms of determining format and any restrictions or limitations on access.